Fitzgerald Surveying Services

 When you buy a new build, your contract sets the standard of finish and specifications the developer must meet.
 If the property does not meet these standards, you have a legal right to have defects fixed.

-A snagging list provides proof that these defects exist.
+snagging list provides proof that these defects exist.

 Most new builds in England are covered by the Consumer Code for Home Builders, which gives buyers extra rights for snagging issues.
 Many also include an NHBC Buildmark warranty or similar schemes such as LABC, Premier Guarantee, or BOPAS, which offer formal ways to report defects.